 The 10 typical Sapa dishes to try

 Mam da, Cuon sui, Thang co...
-These are the dishes whose name arouses the curiosity of all passengers in Sapa.
-Other flavours and smells are also to be tested to offer unforgettable culinary surprises during your stay in this misty market town.
+These are the dishes whose names arouse the curiosity of all passengers in Sapa.
+Other flavours and smells are also to be enjoyed to offer unforgettable culinary surprises during your stay in this misty market town.

 Mam da or Sapa cabbage